Cadyn Cathers, PsyD

 Get to know Dr. Cadyn:

-Cadyn Cathers, PsyD (he/him/his) has been teaching courses on human sexuality, psychotherapy with LGBTQIA+ communities, and psychodynamic theory for over 10 years, and serves as teaching faculty at Antioch University Los Angeles in the LGBT Specialization.
-He is the founder and CEO of The Affirmative Couch, which provides online continuing education on clinical work with LGBTQIA+, CNM, and kink communities.
+Cadyn Cathers, PsyD (he/him/his) has been teaching courses on human sexuality, psychotherapy with LGBTQIA+ communities, and psychodynamic theory for over 10 years He is the founder and CEO of The Affirmative Couch, which provides online continuing education on clinical work with LGBTQIA+, CNM, and kink communities.
 He is a licensed psychologist in private practice at the Out Couch Psychoanalytic Psychotherapy, P.C., where he focuses on psychoanalytic psychotherapy with transgender and nonbinary patients.
+Additionally, he serves as adjunct faculty at Antioch University Los Angeles, Reiss-Davis Graduate School, and Pacifica Graduate Institute.

-MBA, Health Care Leadership (Expected Graduation: Fall 2023) Antioch University Online
+MBA, Leadership and Teams (Expected Graduation: Fall 2023) Antioch University Online

 PsyD, Applied Clinical Psychology (August 2019) The Chicago School of Professional Psychology